Streptococcus Pyogenes: the primary bacterium causing this infection

 The symptoms of erysipelas typically include:

-- A red, swollen, painful area of the skin with a raised border.
+- A red, swollen, painful skin area with a raised border.

 - Blisters in the affected area.